arturmpinho/coffeeinsider/README.md

  Additional research in [MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies "MDN") raises other several concerns with this option.

-As this goes far beyond my current skills, I have opt out to include it in future releases.
+As this goes far beyond my current skills, I have decided to include it in future releases.

 ##### **Bug** #####
 On click function: